bharatsaya/bharatsaya.github.io/blog/webdev/http-stutuses.md

 ---

-But there are many more out there but like the 80/20 rule, these 20 percent cover the 80 percent of the practical use cases.
-2xx.
+There are many more out there.
+However, the 80/20 rule applies here and these 20 percent codes cover more than 80 percent of the practical use cases.

+##2xx!